parflow-resources/parflow-python-container/README.md

 # parflow-python-container
-This repo is an example of how to run the parflow python sdk (pftools) in a docker container.
-It contains a script for building the container, and a script for starting the container mounted to your hard drive so you can directly edit and run files on your computer.
+This repo is an example of how to run the parflow in a docker container with support for python workflows.
+It aims to require as little knowledge about docker as possible and to allow you to continue to use your favorite development workflow and tools.

+Tools provied are the container, a script for building the container, a script for starting the container mounted to your hard drive so you can directly edit and run files on your computer, and a script for updating to the latest version of parflow whenever you need.

 # Building the repo
 You will need to have docker installed and running.
 If you do not, follow these docs: https://docs.docker.com/